ewallace/R-transcriptomics-lesson/_episodes/02-starting-with-data.md

 ribosomal sub-unit!) periodically expressed?

 In another lesson, we will then carry on using this data to:

 * Recreate figure 2 so we can read the gene names.

+These goals teach common tasks in analysing tabular data:

+* compare two tables, to find which elements are in both tables (here, genes)
+* extract/filter a small portion of a large dataset for closer inspection
+* use two different names for related objects (here, systematic ORF IDs and gene names)

+This last point is extremely common in bioinformatics, where there are entrez gene IDs, uniprot protein IDs, etc. Often "in the wild" we need to take one set of data labeled with one ID, and compare it to another set of data labeled with a different ID.
+Tools in R and the tidyverse can help with that.

 # Data Manipulation using **tidyverse**